-4.7.1 Minimum Data Requirement for A&I Waters
+4.7.1 Minimum Data Requirements for A&I Waters

-For waters with the A&I classification, the available data must have been collected consistent with the following standard operating procedures (SOP) manuals listed in Table 1.
+For waters with the A&I classification, the available data must have been collected consistent with the standard operating procedures manual listed in Table 1.

 In addition, the data must have been collected within the last six years.
-The six-year timeframe would capture all data collected by ADEM during one complete rotation of the five-year monitoring schedule currently used by the Department.
-Failure to satisfy both of these conditions places the waterbody in Category 2.
-If these two conditions are met, the determination of the minimum data requirement is dependent upon the waterbody type.
+Failure to satisfy this condition places the waterbody in Category 2.
+If this condition is met, the determination of the minimum data requirements is dependent upon the waterbody type.
 Waterbody types include wadeable rivers and streams, non-wadeable rivers and streams, reservoirs and reservoir embayments, and estuary and coastal waters.
 Failure to meet the minimum data requirement will place the waterbody in Category 2.
-The following list and Figure 14 describe the minimum data requirement for assessing waters classified as A&I.
+The following list and Figure 14 describe the minimum data requirements for assessing waters classified as A&I.